 - The 1991 film He Said, She Said, starts with two people having contrasting opinions about whether or not to expand a certain roadway.
 At the end, they both correct themselves, switching to the other person's opinion.

-- In the 2009 film Five Hundred Days Of Summer, Tom is hopelessly romantic, while Summer does not believe in love.
+- In the 2009 film (500) Days of Summer, Tom is hopelessly romantic, while Summer does not believe in love.
 By the end of the movie, their dispositions toward love are inverted.

 - The titular character from Lady Windermere's Fan thinks Mrs Erlynne is a wicked woman; her husband, however, thinks there is good in her, allows her to blackmail him because he thinks she deserves another chance, and has her at the house as a guest against his wife's wishes.
 Mrs Erlynne's act of saving Lady Windermere from disgrace at the cost of her own second chance in society reverses the situation: Lady Windermere is deeply grateful to her, and is forced to dispense with her previous black-and-white worldview; her husband, having witnessed Mrs Erlynne disgracing herself in a gentleman's chambers after all he's done for her, considers her beyond the Moral Event Horizon.
 He comes around, though.

 - In Pokémon Black and White, Cheren is concerned with To Be a Master, analyzing every opponent he meets to give him an advantage, while Bianca is somewhat aimless and clumsy in her battles, becoming a Trainer largely to try to figure out what to do with her life.
 By the end of the game, Cheren has reached a roadblock and is questioning if he even has the personality to be a champion, while Bianca comes to terms with her father, who didn't want her going into the dangerous world on her own, and has decided her path for her future, assisting Professor Juniper in the lab.